Family seeks answers after police kill Texas woman at home

 “It’s like from the moment we got the call, it’s been more and more inconceivable and more confusing.
 And there has nothing been done in order to take away that confusion,” Body said.

+A large crowd gathered outside Jefferson’s home Sunday night for a vigil after earlier demonstrations briefly stopped traffic on part of Interstate 35.

-Police said the officer, who’s been on the force since April 2018, is on administrative leave pending the outcome of an investigation.
+Police Lt.
+Brandon O’Neil said Sunday afternoon that the officer, who’s been on the force since April 2018, is on administrative leave pending the outcome of an investigation and will be interviewed about the fatal shooting on Monday.
 His name was not released.

+At a brief news conference at police headquarters, O’Neil confirmed that the officer did not announce he was police before he fired the fatal shot and that his failure to do so is part of the department’s investigation.

+O’Neil also confirmed that Jefferson’s 8-year-old nephew was in the room with Jefferson when she was shot.
+He said representatives of the police department have spoken with the woman’s family and “shared our serious and heartfelt concern for this unspeakable loss.”
+Her family has said she was watching her nephew at the time.

 James Smith, who called a police non-emergency number about the open door, told reporters he was just trying to be a good neighbor.